Archive for April, 2012

 * We thought about having everyone send us their dishes for judging (and tasting).
 But we decided they might not hold up to mailing well, and that our waistlines probably couldn’t handle it!

-Labels: contest, contests, fun
+Labels: contests, fun

 Wednesday, April 11th, 2012